albankora/decho/README.md

 # DECHO

-## Why
+## Goal
-This app's goal is to accelerate the process of bootstrapping an Restfull API base golang application
+This goal is to accelerate the process of bootstrapping an Restfull API base golang application

 ## How
 Docker is used to accelerate local setup for [Echo framework](https://github.com/labstack/echo) and also you can generate a `scratch` image with a minimum footprint that can be used in production.